U.S. Army Corps of Engineers civil works controversies: Authorization in the Flood Control Act of 1965

 The Flood Control Act of 1965 (FCA 1965), enacted after Hurricane Betsy flooded large sections of New Orleans, mandated the US Army Corps of Engineers as the Federal agency responsible for levee design and construction.
-Among other projects and studies, FCA 1965 authorized the Lake Pontchartrain and Vicinity, Louisiana Hurricane Protection Project.
-The project was to construct a series of control structures, concrete floodwalls, and levees to provide hurricane protection to areas around Lake Pontchartrain.
+Among other projects and studies, FCA 1965 authorized the Lake Pontchartrain and Vicinity, Louisiana, Hurricane Protection Project.
+The project was to construct a series of control structures, concrete floodwalls, dikes, and levees to provide hurricane protection to areas around Lake Pontchartrain.
 Although federally authorized, it was a joint federal, state, and local effort.
-The state and local effort was handled by the Orleans Levee Board which provided operational control and maintenance of the levees after the corps turned completed structures over to it.
+The state and local effort was handled by the Orleans Levee Board, which provided operational control and maintenance of the levees after the corps turned over completed structures to it.

 Investigations of the levee failures

 In October 2005, Lt.
 Gen. Carl Strock, Chief of Engineers and the Commander of the Corps of Engineers, established the Interagency Performance Evaluation Task Force (IPET) to "provide credible and objective scientific and engineering answers to fundamental questions about the performance of the hurricane protection and flood damage reduction system in the New Orleans metropolitan area.
 IPET membership consisted of multiple employees of the U.S. Army Corps of Engineers, past and present, as well as individuals from academia, other states, water experts, and other Federal agencies.

-An October 2005, Washington Post article reported that "...local officials often resisted proposals to protect their communities from storms because they did not want to pay their share of federal projects.
+The same month, Washington Post article reported that "local officials often resisted proposals to protect their communities from storms because they did not want to pay their share of federal projects.
 However, this claim was refuted in an August 2015 report published in Water Policy, the official journal of World Water Council.
-The authors concluded, "... we have not uncovered any information that would suggest that the members of the OLB who served on the Engineering Committee or the OLD staff engineers behaved irresponsibly or in a manner that did not place the interests of the city residents at the forefront...."
+The authors concluded, "we have not uncovered any information that would suggest that the members of the OLB who served on the Engineering Committee or the OLD staff engineers behaved irresponsibly or in a manner that did not place the interests of the city residents at the forefront...."

 In June 2006, General Strock accepted responsibility on behalf of the Corps for the failure of the flood protection, calling it "a system in name only."
-Faulty design specifications and incomplete or substandard construction of levee segments contributed to the failure of the flood protection.
+Faulty design specifications and incomplete or substandard construction of levee segments contributed to the failure of flood protection.